jeandrek/harp-midi/README.md

 Upon startup Harp-MIDI loads the Lisp file at `~/.harp-midi.lisp`, if it exists.
 Here you (will be able to &ndash;
 currently there is nothing to configure) put configuration options for Harp-MIDI.

+## Current Limitations

+* Output format is not configurable.
+* Only works in one octave.
+* Only works for harmonicas with the usual C key &ndash; I think&hellip.